-- Engaging all staff to see health equity as a social justice issue, which helps them advocate for the people we serve.
+- Engaging all staff to see health equity as a social justice issue, which helps us advocate for the people we serve.

 - And finally, remembering that small steps matter!
 Sustaining momentum is important when introducing and learning from new models of care.

-- Kent Eller, MD, Telecare's Chief Medical Officer
+- Kent Eller, MD, Telecare Chief Medical Officer

 - Care Coordination Case Study (IEHP)